eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/o-catalogues-for-attestations.md

 **CAT_11**
-A request to include  or to modify an attribute in the catalogue of attributes SHALL indicate how a verification point for an attribute  can be used
+A request to include  or to modify an attribute in the catalogue of attributes SHALL indicate how a verification point for an attribute can be used.

 ### 3.2 High-Level Requirements to be changed